kwebio/kweb-docs/intro.rst

 The Kweb paradigm
 -----------------

-Most websites are two pieces of tightly coupled software, *client* and *server*.
+Most websites are two pieces of tightly coupled software, one of which runs in the browser, the client, and the other runs on one or more web servers.

 * Client
     * Runs in the browser